Midnight Song Autumn (子夜四時歌秋歌)

 Carrying my heart to the Jade Gate

-When will peace come to the Hu Lu
+When will peace come with the Hu Lu

 And my husband return from his long journey